-- (a) Each assisted living facility shall have laundering facilities unless commercial laundries are used.
+(a) Each specialty care assisted living facility shall have laundering facilities unless commercial laundries are used.
 An on-site laundry shall be located in a specifically designated area, and there shall be adequate rooms and spaces for sorting, processing, and storage of soiled material.
-Laundry rooms in Group and Congregate facilities shall not open directly into resident rooms or food service areas.
-Domestic washers and dryers which are for the exclusive use of residents may be provided in resident areas, provided they are installed in such a manner that they do not cause a sanitation problem or offensive odors. - (b) Each assisted living facility shall have a system in place to keep clean linen and dirty linen separated and to prevent the reuse of dirty linen before it is cleaned.
-Dirty linens and clothing shall not be stored, even temporarily, in the area set aside for clean linen. - (c) Ventilation of Laundry.
-Provisions shall be made for proper mechanical ventilation of the laundry, if located within the assisted living facility.
-Provisions shall also be made to prevent the re-circulation of air in commercial equipment laundries into the heating and air conditioning systems outside the laundry area.
+Laundry rooms shall not open directly into resident rooms or food service areas.
+Domestic washers and dryers which are for the exclusive use of residents may be provided in resident areas, provided they are installed in such a manner that they do not cause a sanitation problem or offensive odors.

+(b) Each specialty care assisted living facility shall have a system in place to keep clean linen and dirty linen separated and to prevent the reuse of dirty linen before it is cleaned.
+Dirty linens and clothing shall not be stored, even temporarily, in the area set aside for clean linen.

+(c) Ventilation of Laundry.
+Provisions shall be made for proper mechanical ventilation of the laundry, if located within the specialty care assisted living facility.
+Provisions shall also be made to prevent the re-circulation of air in commercial equipment laundries into heating and air conditioning systems outside the laundry area.